SumoLogic/sumologic-documentation/docs/integrations/google/cloud-tasks.md

 ### Configure logs collection

-* Collect **Platform Logs** using [Google Cloud Platform source](/docs/send-data/hosted-collectors/google-source/google-cloud-platform-source).
-To enable logging for Google Cloud tasks follow the instruction [here](https://cloud.google.com/tasks/docs/logging#turning_on_logging).
+* Collect **Platform Logs** using the [Google Cloud Platform source](/docs/send-data/hosted-collectors/google-source/google-cloud-platform-source).
+Follow the [instructions](https://cloud.google.com/tasks/docs/logging#turning_on_logging) to enable logging for Google Cloud tasks.
 While creating the sync in GCP, as part of the **Choose logs to include in sink** section, you can use the following query:
    ```sql
    resource.type=cloud_tasks_queue
    ```

 ### Configure metrics collection

 * Collect **GCP Metrics** using the [GCP Metric](/docs/send-data/hosted-collectors/google-source/gcp-metrics-source/) source.
-Note that in the Services dropdown, you'll need to select **Cloud Tasks**.
+Make sure that you select **Cloud Tasks** from the **Services** dropdown.
 For Google Tasks metrics and dimensions, refer to [Google Tasks metrics](https://cloud.google.com/monitoring/api/metrics_gcp#gcp-cloudtasks).